 Northwest FCS is a lending institution of the Farm Credit System (System), a nationwide system of cooperatively owned banks and associations, which was established by Acts of Congress to meet the credit needs of American agriculture and rural America and is subject to the provisions of the Farm Credit Act of 1971, as amended (the Farm Credit Act).
-The System is composed of three Farm Credit Banks (FCBs), one Agricultural Credit Bank (ACB) and 68 associations.
+As of December 31, 2021 the System is composed of three Farm Credit Banks (FCBs), one Agricultural Credit Bank (ACB) and 67 associations.

 CoBank, ACB, and its wholly-owned subsidiaries (CoBank or Bank), its related associations, and AgVantis Inc. (AgVantis), a technology service corporation, are collectively referred to as the District.
 CoBank provides the funding to associations within the District and is responsible for supervising certain activities of the District associations.
-The District consists of CoBank and 21 Agricultural Credit Associations (ACA), each having two wholly owned subsidiaries (an FLCA and a PCA), one FLCA and AgVantis.
+As of December 31, 2021 the District consists of CoBank and 20 Agricultural Credit Associations (ACA), each having two whollyowned subsidiaries (an FLCA and a PCA), one FLCA and AgVantis.
 ACA parent companies provide credit and financially related services through their FLCA and PCA subsidiaries.
 The FLCA makes secured long-term agricultural real estate and rural home mortgage loans.
 The PCA makes short- and intermediate-term loans for agricultural production or operating purposes.